User Guide

 - A signed Declaration on Honour (DoH).

-In addition, you will need to access the Platform using an EU Login account linked to your professional email address (see How to access the Platform as an Administrator-user or as a User).
+In addition, you will need to access the Platform using an EU Login account linked to your professional email address (see How to access the Platform as Administrator-user or User).

 - Access the Platform's website, locate the registration section.